 The three villages together had a population of about 600 warriors and about 2,100 total members.
 Of these, the Amahami counted about 50 warriors.
 There was no change in the location of the villages until after the terrible smallpox epidemic of 1837, which so greatly reduced the Indian population of the upper Missouri River that the survivors of the three villages consolidated into one.

 In 1845 the Hidatsa and the remaining Mandan moved up the river and established themselves in a new village close to the trading post of Fort Berthold, on the north bank of the Missouri River.

-In 1862 the Arikara moved up to the same location and the three tribes occupied a reservation of on the north east side of the Missouri River, including the site of the village.
+In 1862 the Arikara moved up to the same location and the three tribes occupied a reservation on the northeast side of the Missouri River, including the site of the village.
 In 1905 the Hidatsa were officially reported to number only 471.

 Early writers describe the Hidatsa as somewhat superior intellectually and physically, compared to their neighbors, although this was not so evident in later days.
 In home life, religious beliefs and customs, house building, agriculture, the use of the skin boat, and general arts, they closely resembled the Mandan with whom they were associated.

 Their great ceremony was the Sun Dance, called by them Da-hpi-ke, which was accompanied with various forms of torture.
 Their warriors were organized into a number of military societies, as is the case with the Plains tribes generally.

 Today, the Hidatsa are a part of the Mandan, Hidatsa and Arikara Nation, located in New Town, North Dakota.

 Primary Source: Handbook of American Indians by Frederick Webb Hodge, 1906.